Cetomimidae: Description

 Living at extreme, lightless depths, adult females have evolved an exceptionally well-developed lateral line system.
-Their eyes are either very small or vestigial and instead this system of sensory pores (running the length of the body) helps the fish to accurately perceive its surroundings by detecting vibrations.
+Their eyes are either very small or vestigial and instead this system of sensory pores (running the length of the body in a distinct lateral line) helps the fish to accurately perceive its surroundings by detecting vibrations.
 Named after the baleen whale-like bodies of adult females (from the Greek ketos meaning "whale" or "sea monster" and mimos meaning "imitative"), Cetomimidae have large mouths, and their dorsal and anal fins are set far back of the head.
 All fins lack spines, and the pelvic fins are absent.
 The fish also lack swim bladders.

-Cetomimidae is a red to orange-brown color in life, with the fins and jaws, in particular, being brightly colored.
-Longer electromagnetic wavelengths (such as red and orange) do not penetrate into the fish's realm: animals which have evolved at this depth cannot see these longer wavelengths, rendering the fish effectively black.
+Adult female Cetomimidae are a red to orange-brown color in life, with the fins and jaws, in particular, being brightly colored.
+Longer electromagnetic wavelengths (such as red and orange) do not penetrate this depth of the ocean.
+Animals which have evolved at this depth cannot see these longer wavelengths, rendering the fish effectively black.

 Their stomachs are highly distensible, allowing adult females to pursue prey otherwise too large for them to eat.
 Adult males do not eat at all, their jaws having fused shut during the transformation from their juvenile phase.
 Males retain the shells of prey consumed while still in the juvenile form and continue to metabolize these shells throughout the remainder of their lives.
 Both traits may have evolved due to extreme food scarcity in the ocean depths.

-Though little is known regarding their life history, new discoveries are being made. "[They] live in the oceanic bathypelagic realm (1000–4000 m) [which is] a nutrient-poor habitat.
-Most fishes living there have pelagic larvae using the rich waters of the upper 200 m.
-[They have remarkable] developmental changes and life-history strategies [that allow it to cope with occupying] such as contrasting environments."
-This species is an "extreme example of ontogenetic metamorphoses and sexual dimorphism in vertebrates."
+Though little is known regarding their life history, new discoveries are being made.
+They live in the nutrient-poor habitat of the oceanic bathypelagic zone, at depths between 1,000 and 4,000 m.
+They are believed to swim upward, toward the upper section of this zone, when laying and fertilising their eggs, as most fish in this zone do, as it contains more nutrients.
+Cetomimidae larvae have not been found below depths of 1000 m.
 In early 2009, the Royal Society published an article detailing the discovery "that three families with greatly differing morphologies, Mirapinnidae (tapetails), Megalomycteridae (bignose fishes), and Cetomimidae (whalefishes), are larvae, males, and females, respectively, of a single-family, Cetomimidae."
-Apparently "morphological transformations involve dramatic changes in the skeleton, most spectacularly in the head, and are correlated with distinctly different feeding mechanisms.
+Apparently, "morphological transformations involve dramatic changes in the skeleton, most spectacularly in the head, and are correlated with distinctly different feeding mechanisms.
 Larvae have small, upturned mouths and gorge on copepods.
 Females have huge gapes with long, horizontal jaws and specialized gill arches allowing them to capture larger prey.
 Males cease feeding, lose their stomach and esophagus, and apparently convert the energy from the bolus of copepods found in all transforming males to a massive liver that supports them throughout adult life."

 Like many deep-sea fishes, Cetomimidae is thought to undergo nightly vertical migrations; they feed within the upper 700 m of the water column by starlight and retreat back to the abyssal depths by daybreak.
 Judging by the latest studies, the younger fish seem to frequent shallower water more than the adults do.